 Anxiety and Self-Care: Building a Personalized Toolkit for Emotional Well-Being

 Anxiety can affect your thoughts, emotions, physical health, and overall well-being.
 Since anxiety affects each person differently, there is no single self-care habit that suits everyone.
+A self-care toolkit is most useful when it reflects the situations that increase your anxiety and when each tool is connected to a specific challenge.
 Twin Cities Mental Health & Couples Center, serving the Twin Cities region, shares steps for building a personalized toolkit to address anxiety and guide you toward improved mental health and emotional wellness.

 Identify Your Anxiety Triggers